eiimage/eiimage/COMPILE.md

 	mingw32-make -j4

 ## Linux deployment
-As we compile ImageINSA dynamically, we need to provide all dependencies with the binary file.
-To do this, we recommend to use the deployment tool called linuxdeplqt.
+As we're compiling ImageINSA dynamically, we need to provide all dependencies with the binary file.
+To do this, we recommend using the deployment tool linuxdeplqt.
-This is a project developed by the community but widely used. https://github.com/probonopd/linuxdeployqt/blob/master/README.md
+This is a community-developed but widely-used project. https://github.com/probonopd/linuxdeployqt/blob/master/README.md

 #### Usage :